Magic Leap: History

-2010–2014: founding and secrecy
+2010–2014

 Magic Leap was founded by Rony Abovitz in 2010.
-According to past versions of its website, the startup evolved from a company named "Magic Leap Studios" which around 2010 was working on a graphic novel and a feature film series, and in 2011 became a corporation, releasing an augmented reality app at Comic-Con that year.
+The startup evolved from a company named "Magic Leap Studios" which around 2010 was working on a graphic novel and a feature film series, and in 2011 became a corporation, releasing an augmented reality app at Comic-Con that year.
 In October 2014, when the company was still operating in stealth mode (but already reported to be working on projects relating to augmented reality and computer vision), it raised more than $540 million of venture funding from Google, Qualcomm, Andreessen Horowitz and Kleiner Perkins, among other investors.

 A November 2014 analysis by Gizmodo, based on job listings, trademark registrations and patent applications from Magic Leap, concluded that the company appeared to be building a competitor to the Google Glass and Oculus Rift that would "blend computer-generated graphics with the real world".
 It had also been compared to Microsoft HoloLens.

 Before Magic Leap, a head-mounted display using light field had been demonstrated by Nvidia in 2013, and the MIT Media Lab has also constructed a 3D display using "compressed light fields"; however, Magic Leap asserts that it achieves better resolution with a new proprietary technique that projects an image directly onto the user's retina.
 According to a researcher who studied the company's patents, Magic Leap is likely to use stacked silicon waveguides.

-Richard Taylor of special effects company Weta Workshop is involved in Magic Leap alongside Abovitz.
+Richard Taylor of special effects company Weta Workshop was briefly involved in Magic Leap alongside Abovitz.
 Science fiction author Neal Stephenson joined the company in December 2014.
 Graeme Devine is their Chief Creative Officer & Senior VP Games, Apps and Creative Experiences.